 Here are the key features that make this happen:

-Using an account updater tackles all three frustrations at once.
+Using an account updater tackles all three frustrations mentioned above at once.
 With this tool, recurring payments are no longer interrupted by invalid card numbers, cancellations and other reoccurring problems when processed.
 In fact, this feature completely prevents them from happening at all.
 The account updater will automatically replace out-of-date information with the correct details, abolishing all potential friction in the payment journey.

 You may be worried this retention of customer details is not a secure way to deal with your customer’s data.
 This is where card tokenisation comes in.